 Three years following the release of Through the Dark, Joanna put forth a solid full-length record.
 While seamlessly threading elements of R&B, jazz and hip hop, Joanna made a record that was undeniably soulful and polished with pop-like sensibilities.
 The songs, though diverse as they were, maintained a common ground.
 And fittingly, she called it Kaleidoscope.

 Shortly after Kaleidoscope was released, Joanna received nation-wide recognition from the Canadian music industry.
 Kaleidoscope brought Joanna a Juno Award nomination for R&B/Soul Recording of the Year and a Western Canadian Music Award nomination for Urban Recording of the Year.
 The record also caught the attention of music blogs such as BamaLoveSoul.com, SoulBounce, and The Next 2 Shine, and landed at #9 on the National Jazz Charts in Canada within a week of its release.

 Currently, Joanna is happily back in experimentation mode, touring regularly through California and writing new material for her next EP.
 Not wanting to leave her quickly developing fan base without a taste of what's to come, she's released a few demo singles that see her go deeper into more electronic versions of R&B and hip hop, as seen in her most popular singles, "Wanna Love You" and "Sun Come In".

-At the end of the day, Joanna Borromeo is a passionate artist of soul/jazz music.
-Being one who can confidently take a run at whatever kind of music she sets her eyes on makes her an emerging artist to keep our eyes on.
+At the end of the day, Joanna Borromeo makes music to stir the soul.
+Being one who can confidently take a run at whatever kind of music she sets her eyes on, Joanna Borromeo is an emerging artist to watch.